kvignos/wired-and-the-rest-api-presentation/OUTLINE.md

 1. JavaScript loves JSON objects.

-*  The future: Curator admin with REST API and React (credit Jake)
+*  The future: Curator admin with REST API and React (JS)

-*  The future: Curator front end with REST API and React (credit Jake)
+*  The future: Curator front end with REST API and React (JS)